Inflect logo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) The primary public peering point is the Denver IX, which facilitates efficient local traffic exchange and reduces reliance on long-haul circuits.
-Most large-scale peering is conducted privately within the major interconnection facilities.
+Internet Exchange Points (IXPs) The primary public peering point is IX-Denver, which facilitates efficient local traffic exchange between carriers, content providers, and enterprises.
+This local peering reduces latency and lowers transit costs for traffic within the Rocky Mountain region.

-Bare Metal Bare metal server options are readily available from multiple providers.
-Companies like phoenixNAP and Hivelocity offer dedicated server solutions in the Denver market for performance-intensive workloads.
+Bare Metal Bare metal server options are readily available from multiple providers in the Denver market.
+Companies like phoenixNAP and Hivelocity offer dedicated server solutions for workloads requiring maximum performance and security without a virtualization layer.

 Power Analysis

-Average Cost Of Power Industrial power costs in the Denver area range from approximately $0.09 to $0.11/kWh, as of September 2025.
-This competitive pricing helps control operational expenses for high-density deployments.
-The regional grid's energy mix includes about 40% renewables.
+Average Cost Of Power Industrial power costs in the Denver area typically range from $0.08 to $0.11 per kWh as of September 2025.
+This competitive pricing helps manage operational expenditures for high-density compute and large-scale deployments.

-Power Grid Reliability The power grid serving Denver's main data center corridors is well-engineered and reliable.
-Facilities are typically supported by redundant power feeds from multiple substations, ensuring high levels of uptime.
+Power Grid Reliability The power grid serving Denver's primary data center corridors is well-engineered and reliable.
+Facilities are supported by redundant feeds from multiple substations, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are strategically located with easy access to the Denver Tech Center (DTC) and the central business district.
-This proximity serves the region's concentration of telecommunications, aerospace, financial services, and healthcare companies.
+Proximity To Key Business Districts Data centers are clustered near the Denver Tech Center (DTC) and downtown, providing low-latency connectivity to the region's concentration of telecommunications, financial services, and corporate enterprise headquarters.

 Natural Disaster Risk